marcogreiveldinger/videos/README.md

 Hi, there! 👋

-I am Marco a software developer and a tech enthusiast from germany.
+I am Marco a software developer and a tech enthusiast from Germany.

 This is a repository about my youtube videos to document code-snippets and other stuff mentioned in my youtube videos.